Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Introduction

-Finally, so as to understand the impact of not observing the exogenous state, we turn to the setting when the exogenous state is {\em fully} observed.
-Using the plug-in method, we establish that it is feasible to learn an optimal policy with a regret bound of $\Tilde{O}(H^{3/2} \sqrt{dK}).$ That is, the performance gain due to observing the exogenous states in terms of sample complexity is $1/\sqrt{d}$.
-Additionally, while this work focuses on the setting of independent and identically distributed (i.i.d.) exogenous states, we discuss how we can naturally capture more general dynamics, including when the exogenous state depends on the action.
+\paragraph{Observed exogenous states: minimax regret characterization.} We next turn to the regime in which the exogenous states are fully observed.
+In this setting, the learner can directly estimate the exogenous distribution and use it to form a plug-in model of the endogenous dynamics.
+In this context, our main result is to provide a characterization of the minimax-optimal regret that is sharp up to logarithmic factors.
+In particular, given the availability of exogenous observations, we prove that the minimax-optimal regret scales as $\tilde{\Theta}(H \sqrt{r K})$.
+This result gives a crisp summary of the utility of exogenous observations: their availability reduces the achievable regret by a factor of $\sqrt{r}$ compared to the unobserved setting.
+We establish this minimax-optimal scaling by first proving a new minimax lower bound on the regret (\cref{thm:lower_bound_obs}).
+We then complement this result with a matching upper bound, obtained by analyzing a plug-in estimation method that directly conditions on the observed exogenous states (\Cref{thm:pto_regret}).
+Additionally, while this work focuses on the setting of independent and identically distributed (i.i.d.) exogenous states, we discuss how we can naturally capture more general dynamics, including when the exogenous state depends on the action (see \cref{sec:extension}).
+See \cref{tab:main_results} for a summary of our results.

-In \cref{sec:experiments}, we complement our theoretical results with an experimental study applying the Exo-MDP algorithms to the inventory control problem discussed earlier.
-Our results highlight the robustness of our algorithm, where despite being more general solvers, it achieves lower regret in our tested settings than the commonly used base-stock policies, and guarantees convergence to the optimal policy.